timruffles/dostring/README.md

-# Twhabit
+# DoString

 A twitter bot to motivate yourself to continue a new habit by the [don't break the chain](http://www.writersstore.com/dont-break-the-chain-jerry-seinfeld/) method.
-Simply tweet @twhabit with the habits #hashtagged.
+Simply tweet @dostring with the habits #hashtagged.

 ## Running